We Have Been Living A Nomadic Retirement Lifestyle Since January 2018

 How We Did It

 We now have very few belongings— just a few boxes at Peta’s mums house and a couple at Jonas’ dads boatshed.
-We have very little to worry about in a material sense, and it’s very freeing.
-We found a balance that works for us, and it lets us live our dream.
+Shedding the burden of material things has been incredibly freeing, allowing us to fully embrace our dream life.

-The next 6 months were busily spent organising leave from work, deciding what to keep and store in mum’s garage, and what to sell off and give away.
-Everything went extremely smoothly and amazingly well despite our tight timeframe.
+The next six months flew by as we organized leave from work, decided what to store in mum’s garage, and sorted out what to sell or give away.
+Everything fell into place with surprising ease, despite the tight timeline.

-By the time the weekend came for us to leave our house, we packed up our few remaining belongings for storage, loaded them onto a small pickup van and headed north to finalise the plans for our departure only a month later.
+By the weekend of our departure, we had packed our remaining belongings, loaded them into a small van, and headed north to finalize the last of our travel plans.

 Why We Continue To Do It